 What Options Do High-School Seniors Have?

 As COVID-19 sweeps its way across the country, schools in most states have already closed their doors.
-For some, the closing was presented as an extension of existing spring break closures but, as the situation stands, it is unclear when schools will reopen.
-With their future hanging in the balance, many graduating seniors have begun to reconsider their options for the upcoming fall 2020 semester.
+For some, the closing was presented as an extension of existing spring break closures, but as the situation stands, it is unclear when schools will reopen.
+With their future hanging in the balance, many graduating seniors have reconsidered their options for the upcoming fall 2020 semester.

 A national survey conducted by the Art & Science Group provides a quick look at how the recent outbreak is changing things.
 Here are some of the findings:

-- 90% of students surveyed reported consuming information about the information on a daily basis, 10% reported doing so hourly
+- 90% of students surveyed reported consuming information about the information daily, 10% reported doing so hourly

 - 17% of respondents indicated they didn’t think they would be attending a four-year school in the fall of 2020